StatCan/aaw-security-proposal/07-kubeflow.md

 Therefore, for Jupyter Notebooks to be used with Protected B data:

 > **Recommendation KF-NB-01**: The download functionality be disabled
-> in the Jupyter Notebooks environment.
-If this functionality cannot
+> in the Jupyter Notebooks environment, if possible.
-> be disabled, then Jupyter Notebooks must not be used with
-> Protected B workloads.

 > **Recommendation KF-NB-02**: The copy/paste functionality be disabled
-> in the Jupyter Notebooks environment.
-If this functionality cannot
+> in the Jupyter Notebooks environment, if possible.
-> be disabled, then Jupyter Notebooks must not be used with
-> Protected B workloads.

 To make a notebook Protected B capable, a "Configuration" option will be added that applies the appropriate configuration for Protected B